Home

 2. "abnormal" sensory processing leading to oral defensiveness (including aversion to certain tastes and/or textures)... often found in children with sensory integration dysfunction, developmental delays, oral motor issues, and/or individuals who were on prolonged restricted diets, respirators, tube fed, or endured invasive oral procedures.

 The first, a pursuit of independence, if dealt with properly should be a phase which will pass in almost all situations.
-To help the "phase" pass quickly, good parenting skills and MUNCHKIN MENUS should help!
+To help the "phase" pass quickly, good parenting skills should help!
 The second, oral defensiveness, if dealt with properly should also become a "phase" which will pass in most situations.
-An Occupational Therapist or Speech Pathologist, a good sensory program, and MUNCHKIN MENUS will help!
+An Occupational Therapist or Speech Pathologist and a good sensory program will help!
 FINALLY!
 EASY RECIPES FOR PICKY EATERS...

 Leave Easy Recipes For Picky Eaters And Return To SPD Home Page